- Clean new 2.0-litre diesel with up to 190hp – but there’s a catch

 There are three power outputs, each matching the old 2.1-litre diesel (OM 651, engine code fans) they replace:

-Each is available in rear-wheel drive configuration only (the Renault-sourced 1.6-litre engines continue on front-wheel drive Vitos), and at launch they will only be available with a new nine-speed automatic transmission, the 9G-Tronic.
+Each is available in rear-wheel drive configuration only, and at launch they will only be available with a new nine-speed automatic transmission, the 9G-Tronic.

 What’s the new 9G-Tronic gearbox like on the Mercedes Vito?